Single Plan for Student Achievement

 SSC meets monthly on the third Thursday of the month at 3pm in Room 208.

 The Sweetwater High School SSC is composed of members ensuring equal representation between the parent/community members and the school staff members as follows:

 Parent/Community Members and Students:

 - 3 parents/community members

 - 3 students

-- 1 (classified: instructional assistant, secretary, campus security, etc.) and 1 alternate
+- 1 other school staff (non-classroom teacher, counselor, instructional assistant, secretary, campus security, etc.)

 - 1 principal